WONDERING ABOUT THE OPIOID CRISIS?

 "10 out of 10 pain is when a civil war barber cuts off your unanesthetized leg with a carpenter's saw (a bullet to chew on and a shot of whiskey to take the edge off supplied as a contemporaneous courtesy).
 That's 10 out of 10."

 On the flip side of this coin are the minimizers (there are more of them out there than you would think).
-Minimizers is the name I coined for those people who never let on how bad things really are.
+'Minimizers' is the name I coined for those people who never let on how bad things really are.
 They are sort of like the "Black Knight" from Monty Python's Holy Grail.
-They might end up losing every appendage, but would never for one second let on that it hurts (HERE).
-Many men --- particularly of the OLDER GENERATION --- grew up with this mindset.
-The truth is, both groups are problematic.
+They might end up losing every appendage, but would never for one second let on to anyone other than maybe a spouse that it hurts (HERE).
+Many men --- particularly of the GREATEST GENERATION --- grew up with this mindset.
+The truth is, both approaches to dealing with pain are problematic.
 Again, from chapter 3.8 of Improving Care for the End of Life (Make Pain a Fifth Vital Sign).....

 "Implementation of `Pain as the Fifth Vital Sign' is a mechanism for identifying unrelieved pain.
 Screening for pain can be administered quickly for most patients on a routine basis.
 As with any other vital sign, a positive pain score should trigger further assessment of the pain, prompt intervention, and follow-up evaluation of the pain and the effectiveness of treatment."